Pathology Residency

 • Passing USMLE Step I and II scores or an equivalent examination.
 Applicants who pass their Step I on the first attempt will receive stronger consideration than those who do not

-Graduates of American medical schools must have passed USMLE Step III (or equivalent) to participate in a Baylor Scott & White program beyond the first 12 months of training.
+Graduates from medical schools beyond the first 12 months of training.
 Extension of the time period may be negotiated on an individual basis if the House Staff has taken and not passed USMLE III in the first 12 months of the program.”

 Foreign medical graduate applicants who received their diploma within five years of their application date are preferred.
 The Texas A&M Health Science Center College of Medicine – Scott & White sponsors only the J1 visa for those individuals who require a visa in order to be work-authorized.